neko-san1432/CitizenLink/README.md

    > *make sure that the path of the terminal is in the directory you are cloning*

 `
-npm install dotenv express @supabase/supabase-js@2.54.0 `
+npm install dotenv express @supabase/supabase-js@2.54.0 helmet `
 </li>
 <li> Copy the <code>.env</code>